sematext/docs/docs/integration/github-webhook-events-integration.md

   title="Github Team Pulse Dashboard"
 />

-The Github integration comes with several pre-built dashboards that, you will find, provide valuable insight about your team's development speed.
+The Github integration comes with several pre-built dashboards that provide valuable insight about your team's development velocity, as we as information about individual contributors.
 As you can see on the left side of this screenshot, there are other dashboards that this integration provides out of the box.

-This integration provides insights into your Organization's team pulse, development patterns, metrics, development velocity, progress, trends, etc. It lets you spot opportunities for improvement in the daily workflow of your team(s).
+This integration provides insights into your organization's team pulse, development patterns, metrics, development velocity, progress, trends, etc. It lets you spot opportunities for improvement in the daily workflow of your team.

 ## GitHub Webhook Events Quick Start